ECB's Constancio: Downside risks, but no signs of world recession

-NEW YORK (Reuters) - The world economy faces several risks to growth, but there is no reason to believe it is heading into a new recession, European Central Bank Vice President Vitor Constancio said on Friday.
+NEW YORK, Feb 19 (Reuters) - The world economy faces several risks to growth, but there is no reason to believe it is heading into a new recession, European Central Bank Vice President Vitor Constancio said on Friday.

 Speaking at a Reuters Newsmaker event, Constancio said that while central bankers maintained regular contact, there was no need for the sort of coordinated action that major central banks took during the global financial crisis in 2008.